gdcc/dataverse-kubernetes/docs/get-started/demo/k3s.rst

 Start with setup of *k3s.io*
 ----------------------------

 First, setup a single node K3s cluster.
-Pick your poison.
-Once you have your cluster up and running, continue.
+As noted above, there are multiple options for this - one of them, using *k3d* is described below.

 As K3s removed all "in-tree" storage classes, you will need to provide one on your own.
 For simple purposes like demos or development, local storage